spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

 Leave the template file empty and do not add any sample data.
+This will overwrite the [`sampleData`](#sampledata) option.

 ### `sampleData`